Privacy Policy

 We have established clear procedures to receive, process, and respond to requests concerning your personal data.

-We keep comprehensive records of personal data processing activities as required by law.
+We maintain comprehensive records of personal data processing activities as required by law.

 Before undertaking high-risk data processing activities, we conduct impact assessments to identify and mitigate risks.

-We apply strict control and monitoring measures to ensure compliance with personal data protection regulations.
+We apply stringent control and monitoring measures to ensure compliance with personal data protection laws.

 We employ suitable technical and organizational measures to protect personal data (encryption, access controls, monitoring, backup, periodic risk assessments, etc.).